Timothy Durwael

 Timothy Julien Durwael (born 24 February 1991) is a Belgian footballer who plays as a right-back for Belgian Division 2 club Houtvenne.

 Club career

 Born in Hasselt, Durwael began his career with Sporting Hasselt.
 After this spell, he joined Genk.
-He made his first team debut for Genk on 30 August 2009, in a 1-1 draw against Germinal Beerschot.
+He made his first team debut for Genk on 30 August 2009, in a 1–1 draw against Germinal Beerschot.

 Durwael decided to retire at the end of 2020.
 In 2021, he came out of retirement to join Belgian Division 2 club Houtvenne.

-International career

-Durwael was an Under-18, an Under-19 and Under-21 international for Belgium.